 … And last but not least – RED WINE!

 Truth be told, I had to visit a large number of domains until I found one that listed wine as an aphrodisiac, which is how I would find myself on the “Cosmopolitan Magazine” site.
 However, once there it’s amazing how much I had the opportunity to learn stuff about guys that I never really wanted to know.
-I’m a guy so I’d like to think I am an informed source but according to Cosmo, I‘m clueless.
+I’m a guy so I’d like to think I’m kind of an expert on the matter according to Cosmo, I‘m clueless.
 Go figure.
 It was actually kind of creepy.

 Suggested Wine and Food Pairings for Valentine’s Day